|When I started

 and quickly issue a ticket.

-the quarter fare was dropped and
+the quarter fare and free passes

-travel became free for staff and
+free for staff and wives but it

-wives but it took a while for
+took a while for husbands to be

-husbands to be included and it
+included and it would be many

-would be many years before other
+years before other partners were

 of working on the buses was being

 picked up and dropped off between